RedKnite5/Worm_Webscraping/README.md

 # Worm_Webscraping

-program that webscrapes the webserial Worm
+This is a program that webscrapes the webserial Worm along with the result.